-In the dining room and private area that can accommodate up to eight people, the focus extends to the cooking method, from steamed through to grilled.
+In the dining room the focus extends to the cooking method, from steamed through to grilled.
 Sushi is also presented but in harmonious groupings, via traditional table service.
-Sake and wine pairings are also available.
+A more intimate setting is also possible, courtesy of three private dining areas, each one can accommodate up to eight guests.
+Sake and wine pairings are available throughout the restaurant.

 Local ingredients arrive daily from boutique farmers and visits to seafood markets.
 Chef Minamishima not only showcases the best of Australia, but also that of Japan, seasonally importing fresh seafood from Tokyo’s Tsukiji Market such as toro, kinki and sea eel, as well as shellfish like bafun uni from an island near Hokkaido and geoduck and Japanese cockle from his home in Aichi.
 Each piece of sushi is created so that the inherent characteristics of the key ingredient shine.